-Only by starting from these sound principles, together with the professionalism of the design engineer and work team, the enormous performance, economic, living and environmental advantages that MAPETHERM system guarantees will be achieved.
+Only by starting from these sound principles, together with the professionalism of the design engineer and work team, will it be possible to achieve the enormous performance, economic, living and environmental advantages that the MAPETHERM system guarantees.

 BIOLOGICAL AGGRESSION

 Aggression from biological agents is very common in the building industry and also very easy to identify.
 Mould on the facades of buildings, or even worse inside the building itself, is not a particularly healthy sign and may lead to finishing coats deteriorating rapidly or, even worse, a higher health risk for those users and residents of the buildings who are sensitive to the spores and toxins released into the environment.